Private home prices rise 2.2% last year despite COVID-19 pandemic

 Going forward, analysts said they expect the property market to see continued interest.

-"Many of the sales drivers – such as low interest rates, effective management of COVID-19, and economic recovery hopes - that fuelled the property market in 2020 will continue to spur buying interest this year," said Mr Ismail Gafoor, CEO of PropNex.
+"Many of the sales drivers – such as low interest rates, effective management of COVID-19, and economic recovery hopes - that fuelled the property market in 2020 will continue to spur buying interest this year," said Mr Ismail.